mikenomitch/redanton/README.md

-# Danton
+# Relayd

-Danton is a reddit-like app made for private groups to share links and have discussions.
+Relayd is a reddit-like app made for private groups to share links and have discussions.

 It is built using elixir, phoenix, and react.